ClarksonAutoGrader/AutoGrader/README.md

 ### autograder-gwt

-Autograder is developed for Clarkson University.
+Autograder is an online homework tool used by Clarkson University.

 ---